bigskysoftware/htmx/www/content/essays/accessibility-and-htmx.md

 ### 1. Native Elements and ARIA Roles

-The most common issue with accessibility in htmx applications is placing interactive attributes on elements that are not expected to be interactive, such as emulating a link using a `div` or `span`.
+The most common issue with accessibility in an interactive Javascript application (including htmx) is in putting interactive code behind elements that are not expected to be interactive, such as emulating a link using a `div` or `span`.

+It is always best to use attributes like `hx-get` and `hx-post` on elements that *should be interactive* like links and buttons.
+In cases where this is not possible (and there are many such exceptions) make sure to use aria roles to tell the browser what you're doing.
+Otherwise, you're leaving many people behind with an inaccessible design.

 ```html
 <!-- Use native elements whenever possible -->